 Pump connected to heated bed sometimes won't turn on [SOLVED]

-sean last edited by sean
+john last edited by john

 Previously implemented @dc42's method for controlling a pump through the heated bed connection: